 For Ann to receive Medi-Cal, she must qualify both medically and financially.
 As a patient in a skilled-nursing facility with dementia and a broken hip that cannot be operated on, she clearly qualifies medically.

-Financial qualification is more complex, and here’s where Jeanne again needs to consult an attorney’s elder law services of California for professional advice.
+Financial qualification is more complex, and here’s where Jeanne again needs to consult elder law services of California at CunninghamLegal for professional advice.
 Let’s see how Medi-Cal planning could play out for Ann.

 Jeanne could keep paying the skilled-nursing facility out of her mother’s $300,000 savings until they’re gone.
 But then what?
 Fortunately, there’s a more advantageous approach.

-Jeanne works with Ann’s estate attorney and CPA to work through possible solutions.
+Jeanne works with Ann’s estate attorney at CunninghamLegal and her CPA to work through possible solutions, including applying for Medi-Cal.
 She definitely needs their expert estate and elder law services and advice—because as you will see, the strategies are complex and require serious legal help.

-There’s another catch here.
-Medi-Cal is authorized to recover the amounts it pays to an individual aged 55 or older, or for skilled-nursing-facility care at any age, from the recipient’s estate.
-This includes Ann’s home, which she has willed to Jeanne and her brother Steve.
-However, it’s possible for Ann or Jeanne, with her Durable Power of Attorney, to transfer the home into another Irrevocable Trust, protecting it from Medi-Cal recovery after Ann dies.
+But there’s another catch here.
+Medi-Cal is authorized to recover the amounts it pays to an individual aged 55 or older, or for skilled nursing facility care at any age, from the recipient’s estate.
+This includes Ann’s home if it were to go through probate after Anne’s death.

 Ann isn’t required to give up her home to receive these benefits.
 In fact, VA benefits, unlike Medicaid/Medi-Cal, can be used for in-home care—a huge advantage.

-However, to receive these benefits, Ann’s medical expenses must exceed her income, and Jeanne must “spend down” her mother’s other asset, her $300,000 savings, to a maximum of $130,380.
+However, to receive these benefits, Ann’s medical expenses must exceed her income, and Jeanne must “spend down” her mother’s other asset, her $300,000 savings, to a maximum of $ $155,356 (as of 2024).
+A CunninghamLegal attorney may also be able to transfer all or part of these assets into an irrevocable trust for Ann’s children–but again this must be done properly, and usually in stages.

 Ann is awarded benefits of $1258 per month—the typical amount is anywhere from $1000 to $3000.
 This comes in the form of a check that Jeanne can use to pay any of Ann’s expenses.

-Formerly, purchasing the insurance required a premium of, say, $500 per month from the time the coverage is purchased.
+Formerly, purchasing the insurance required a premium of, say, $500 per month—every month from the time the coverage was purchased.
 If it wasn’t necessary to use the coverage, these payments were forfeited.
 “Use it or lose it.”

 Not all policies are created equal.
 Some long-term care insurance, like VA coverage, allows the Insured to receive in-home care, if desired, and doesn’t require transfer to a skilled nursing-care facility.
 Some offer partial coverage, which may be perfectly acceptable.
 Also, bear in mind that 80 percent of those admitted to long-term care skilled-nursing facilities leave within 120 days, so a policy restricted to skilled-nursing facilities may not cover all long-term care needs.